Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Details of the proposed method

 where $\{j_1, j_2, \dots, j_m\}$ are indices of neighboring vertices to the $i$th vertex.
 In addition, we assume the approximated gradient of a scalar field $\psi$ at the $i$th vertex, $\left< \nabla \psi \right>_i$, satisfies the following conditions:

 \Eqref{eq:slope} is a natural assumption because we expect the directional derivative in the direction of $(\vx_{j_k} - \vx_i) / \Vert\vx_{j_k} - \vx_i\Vert$ should correspond to the slope of $\psi$ in the same direction. \Eqref{eq:directional_Neumann} is the Neumann boundary condition, which we want to satisfy.
-Finally, by substituting \Eqsref{eq:frame_NeumannIsoGCN},~\ref{eq:slope}, and~\ref{eq:directional_Neumann}, we obtain NeumannIsoGCN, i.e., \Eqref{eq:NeumannIsoGCN}.
+Finally, by substituting \Eqsref{eq:frame_NIsoGCN},~\ref{eq:slope}, and~\ref{eq:directional_Neumann}, we obtain NIsoGCN, i.e., \Eqref{eq:NIsoGCN}.